pbaker321/PeterBakerPortfolio/README.md

 # Peter Baker Portfolio Project

-This is my First Milestone project for the CodeInstitute.
+This is my First Milestone project for the [Code Institute](https://codeinstitute.net/).
 The aim is to create a personal portfolio using the skills i have learnt up to this point.
 The website will showcase the developers skills and creativity.

-The deployed site can be seen here.
+The deployed site can be seen [here.](https://pbaker321.github.io/PeterBakerPortfolio/)

 ## UX